improbable-eng/js-browser-headers/README.md

 * An instance of `BrowserHeaders`
 * An object consisting of `string->(string|string[])` (e.g. `{"key-a":["one","two"],"key-b":"three"}`)
 * A `Map<string, string|string[]>`

+The constructor takes an additional optional `options` parameter of `{ splitValues: boolean = false }`, where `splitValues` defines whether the header values should be split by comma (`,`) into separate strings - this is useful to unify the `.append` functionality of `Headers` implementations (see the warning at the end of this README).
+`splitValues` should be used with caution and defaults to `false` because it might split what is actually a single logical value that contained a `,`.

 The `BrowserHeaders` class has the following methods: